DOI-USGS/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/installing-isis-via-anaconda.md

 ???
 "Miniforge"

-    If you don't have conda yet, download and install it.
-We recommend getting conda through [MiniForge](https://github.com/conda-forge/miniforge).
+    If you don't have mamba yet, download and install it.
+We recommend getting mamba through [MiniForge](https://github.com/conda-forge/miniforge?tab=readme-ov-file#miniforge).

     ```sh
     # Via Miniforge: